Can a will be changed?

 How wills can be changed in Australia

 Once you've made a will, circumstances may change.
-You might want to leave assets to different people, add new beneficiaries, or update your executor.
-The good news is that your will is not permanent.
+People sometimes wish to leave assets to different people, add new beneficiaries, or update their executor.
+A will is generally not permanent.
 There are established legal methods to modify it.

 The most common ways to change a will involve either making a formal amendment (called a codicil) or creating an entirely new will.
 A codicil is a legal document that allows you to amend a will without starting from scratch.
-It must meet the same formal requirements as the original will, including being witnessed correctly and signed by you.
-This approach works well for minor changes, such as updating a beneficiary's details or adding a specific bequest.
+It generally meets the same formal requirements as the original will, including being witnessed and signed by the will-maker.
+People often use this approach for minor changes, such as updating a beneficiary's details or adding a specific bequest.

 Alternatively, if your changes are extensive, you may choose to revise a will completely by creating a new one.
-This approach can be clearer and avoids confusion about multiple documents.
+People sometimes observe that this approach can be clearer and may avoid confusion about multiple documents.
 When you update will provisions this way, the new document typically cancels the previous one entirely.

 Regardless of which method you choose, Australian law requires that any changes to a will follow strict procedures.
-This exists to protect your intentions and prevent disputes later.
-Without proper formality, changes may not be legally recognised, which could create uncertainty about what you actually wanted.
+These procedures generally exist to give effect to a will-maker's intentions and to reduce later disputes.
+Without proper formality, changes may not be legally recognised, which can create uncertainty about a person's intentions.

 Key points